BrightspaceUI/core/components/list/README.md

 - `key` (String): Value to identify item if selectable
 - `selectable` (Boolean): Indicates a checkbox should be rendered for selecting the item
 - `selected` (Boolean): Whether the item is selected
+- `slim` (Boolean): Whether to render the item with reduced whitespace

 **Events**